Royal Economic Society

 The Royal Economic Society (RES) is a professional association and learned society that promotes the study of economics.
 Originally established in 1890 as the British Economic Association, it was incorporated by royal charter on 2 December 1902.
 The Society is a charity registered with the U.K. Charity Commission under charity number 231508.
 Its patron is Charles III.

 Governance and management

 The Society is led by a Trustee Board that is responsible for developing and executing the Society's policies and activities, with day-to-day responsibility for the running of the Society delegated to the Chief Executive, Leighton Chipperfield.
-The Society's current president is Prof Imran Rasul.
+The Society's current president is Anthony Venables.

+Logo

+The logo of the Royal Economic Society is a bee because it is inspired by Bernard Mandeville's work The Fable of the Bees (1705), which uses the beehive as a metaphor for economics and fundamental principles such as the division of labor and the invisible hand.

 Strategy

 Following a member consultation, in late 2023 the RES launched its 2024-2028 strategy with a focus on four strategic priorities: